Eoljjang/poke-gear/README.md

 - [X] User can re-size the notebooks & notes sections on NotesPage.jsx (naiive implementation).
 - [X] User can add a quick note.
 - [X] User can see their most recently edited notes on the dashboard.
 Clicking one takes them to the note.
-- [ ] On the dashboard, user can see some links to popular websites.
+- [ ] Redesign the dashboard & links to popular sites.
 - [ ] For each <strong> note:</strong> Able to add tags to notes (Ex: matchup, decklist, review, custom, etc.) -> Right click to add a tag.
 - [X] For each <strong> notebook: </strong> User can add a sprite for each notebook.